-Title of each class Common Shares, par value \$0.001 per share 5.25% Notes due 2025 6.25% Notes due 2033 days.
-Yes  No 🗆 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T
+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Shares, par value \$0.001 per share HTGC New York Stock Exchange 5.25% Notes due 2025 HCXZ New York Stock Exchange 6.25% Notes due 2033 HCXY New York Stock Exchange

-HCXZ New York Stock Exchange HCXY New York Stock Exchange Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter periods that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90
+Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter periods that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

-(§ 232.405 of this Chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗆 No 🗆
+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this Chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \Box No \Box accounting standards provided pursuant to Section 13(a) of the Exchange Act.

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer", "smaller reporting company," and "emerging growth company," in Rule 12b-2 of the Exchange Act.
+See the definitions of "large accelerated filer," "accelerated filer", "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company П

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with a new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indica ate by check mark if the registrant has elected not to use the extended transition period for cor mplying with a new or revised financial

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🖂
+Yes \Box No \boxtimes

-On April 22, 2021, there were 115,743,245 shares outstanding of the Registrant's common stock, \$0.001 par value.
+On July 22, 2021, there were 115,840,092 shares outstanding of the Registrant's common stock, \$0.001 par value.